babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 --name worker1 pacc_nvidia
 {% endhighlight %}

-To see the face detection application in action, check out the following [video](https://youtu.be/Pn1-fTrwtnk):
+To see this application in action, check out the following [video](https://youtu.be/Pn1-fTrwtnk):
 <a href="https://mapr.com/resources/videos/real-time-face-detection-on-video-using-mapr-streams"><img src="http://iandow.github.io/img/face_detection_youtube.png" width="90%" align="center"></a>
 <p>Please provide your feedback to this article by adding a comment to <a href="https://github.com/iandow/iandow.github.io/issues/13">https://github.com/iandow/iandow.github.io/issues/13</a>.</p>
 <br><br>